-Connecting Physical & Mental Health
+Connecting Physical and Mental Health

 Learn how mental and physical health interact, and strategies to improve the physical health of the people you work to support.

-- Mental health workers
+- Mental Health Workers

 - Employment sector workers

 All of our professional development training can be delivered on site at your organisation.
 Alternatively, we can tailor a course to suit your specific requirements.
 Contact us to find out more at firstname.lastname@example.org